GSA/digitalgov.gov/content/posts/2013-09-03-getting-started-with-dap.md

 ---
+url: /2013/09/03/getting-started-with-dap/
 date: 2013-09-03 9:50:06 -0400
-title: 'Getting Started with the Digital Analytics Program'
+title: Getting Started with the Digital Analytics Program
-summary: 'The Digital Analytics Program (DAP) is delighted to announce the launch of a DAP user group and new training program.
+summary: The Digital Analytics Program (DAP) is delighted to announce the launch of a DAP user group and new training program.
 These initiatives will support DAP users in getting the most from their implementation.
-The kick-off for this user group will be on Thursday, September 12, 2013, when we will host'
+The kick-off for this user group will be on Thursday, September 12, 2013, when we will host
-authors: [marina-fox]
+authors:
+  - marina-fox
 categories:
   - Metrics
   - Our Work